Injured in a cycling accident?

 Cycling accidents caused by potholes

 Unlike bicycle accidents that involve a motor vehicle, pothole accidents are not covered by the insurance company or regulatory body in your state.
 Instead, damages for injuries caused by pothole accidents are covered by the other party, such as the council's, public liability insurance.

 To be successful in a claim for public liability, you must prove that your injury, loss or damage was caused by the fault or wrongdoing of another party.

-What to do if you're injured in a bicycle accident
+What to do if you're injured in a bike accident

 If you are injured in a cycling accident, you should do the following things.

 At the scene, if possible